 - Outdoor recreation, including campgrounds and coastal state parks

-- Community sports: participation allowed based on risk level of sport or activity and level of play (although part of the regional group suspending interstate youth hockey through the end of the year, Maine’s guidance currently prohibits interstate youth hockey through January 11, 2021); note that professional and collegiate sports and events have separate guidelines
+- Community sports: participation allowed based on risk level of sport or activity and level of play (aside from youth hockey, given Maine’s participation in the regional suspension for interstate play through January 31, 2021); note that professional and collegiate sports and events have separate guidelines

 Maine has also issued guidance for businesses with seasonal activities such as craft fairs, and sleigh rides.
-Otherwise still in place is the guidance from Phase 2, which began on June 1 via Order 55.
-All essential businesses and businesses that opened in Phase 1 could remain open in Phase 2, and Phase 2 permitted employees in legal and professional fields to return to offices, including State employees.
-Order 55 also clarified that places of business accessible to the public must post signs notifying customers of the requirement to wear cloth face coverings where physical distancing is not possible and also allows businesses to deny entry or service to a person not wearing a mask.
+Otherwise still in place is the guidance from Phase 2 via Order 55.
+All essential businesses and businesses that opened in Phase 1 remain open, including offices for those in legal and professional fields.

 Construction firms must reduce the size of work crews and stagger shifts to minimize interaction between teams.
 Guidance for in-home services, including electricians, plumbers, cleaners, and installers, is available here.
 With appropriate safety precautions, including maintenance of six feet of physical distance and the wearing of masks where such distance cannot be maintained, the following businesses are also allowed to open:

 - Real estate, auto dealerships and car washes

 - Outdoor recreation, such as guided outdoor activities, and golf and disc golf courses